Online Resource Allocation with Average Budget Constraints: Problem Setup

 \subsection{Static Greedy Policy}

-In this section, we propose an intuitive policy called the Static Greedy ($\SG$) policy designed for general cost distributions and also does not necessarily require the prior knowledge of the time horizon $T$.
+In this section, we propose an intuitive policy called the Static Greedy ($\SG$) policy designed for general cost and reward distributions and also does not necessarily require the prior knowledge of the time horizon $T$.
+Without loss of generality, we assume that $\P(a^{(t)}=0) = 0$.
+If in reality, the decision-maker sees certain arrivals with $a^{(t)}=0$, the decision-maker can always accept them with no impact on the decision-making process.